epiforecasts/covidforecastanalysis/analysis/data-exploration.md

 Every day the Epiforecasts team produces estimates of COVID-19 cases for the next 14 days.
 Snapshots of these forecasts, along with other data, are stored daily in date marked directories.
-The objective of this document is to show a comparison between the forcasted cases and what the actual case numbers ended up as.
+The objective of this document is to show a comparison between the forecasted cases and what the actual case numbers ended up as.

 Two data files were used to perform this analysis.
 1)